Buyer’s Remorse Explained: What It Is and Tips for Avoiding It

 Do Research Before You Buy

-While it’s possible to feel buyer’s remorse after a well-researched purchase vs. an impulse buy, it’s less likely.
-Usually, the more information you have before you pull the trigger, the more likely you are to get what you want.
+While it’s possible to feel buyer’s remorse after a well-researched purchase vs. an impulse buy, it’s generally less likely.
+Usually, the more information you have before you pull the trigger, the greater the chance you’ll be satisfied with your spending decision.
 So consider amping up the amount of time you spend researching your purchases before you make them.

 Write a List of What You Need and Stick to It

 If you tend to make impulse buys while you’re meandering the grocery store, for example, it might be time to employ a shopping list.
-That way, as tempted as you might be to grab that package of pistachios, Pop-Tarts, and some fancy flavored seltzer, you’ll have that list to hopefully keep you in line and on track with your spending.
+That way, as tempted as you might be to grab that package of pistachios or fancy flavored seltzer, you’ll have that list to hopefully keep you in line and on track with your spending.

 Set Shopping Boundaries

-Like any other part of life, establishing boundaries around shopping is critical to ensuring your wellbeing and success.
-Some examples of boundaries: Decide you won’t shop alone, online after 10 pm, or while you’re feeling sad or angry.
+Like any other part of life, establishing boundaries around shopping is critical to ensuring your well-being and success.
+Some examples of boundaries you might set: Deciding you won’t shop alone, online after 10 pm, or while you’re feeling sad or angry.

-Bring Cash Over Your Credit Card to Avoid Overspending
+Use Cash Rather Than Credit to Avoid Overspending

 Money is money, but tapping your card at the terminal can feel a lot easier than parting with cold, hard cash — too easy, in fact.
-Plus, credit makes it easy to spend more than you can actually afford to, and buyer’s remorse can just be compounded when it also leads to having to pay down debt.
+Plus, credit makes it easy to spend more than you can actually afford to, and buyer’s remorse can just be compounded when it also leads to high-interest debt.

 Interested in opening an online bank account?
 When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.